NocturnalSolutions/KituraBook/7-templating.md

 }
 ```

-Now visit `/hello/(your name)` in your browser (so, `/hello/Nocturnal` in my case), and you should see that the page now says “Hello, (your name)!”
+Now visit “/hello/(your name)” in your browser (so, “/hello/Nocturnal” in my case), and you should see that the page now says “Hello, (your name)!”

 Okay, let’s look at what we built here.
-Let’s start with the `hello.stencil` file.
+Let’s start with the hello.stencil file.
 You probably recognize it as a straightforward HTML file, except for this part:

 ```django
 Hello, {{ name }}!